xuthus83/pigallery2/MANPAGE.md

             ],
             "enableDownloadZip": false,
             "//[enableDirectoryFlattening]": [
-                "Adds a button to flattens the file structure, by listing the content of all subdirectories.
+                "Adds a button to flatten the file structure, by listing the content of all subdirectories.
 (Won't work if the gallery has multiple folders with the same path.)"
             ],
             "enableDirectoryFlattening": false,
             "//[defaultGidSize]": [